ashleychontos/pySYD/docs/quickstart.rst

 Running your first asteroseismic analyses
 #########################################

-The software is optimized for running many stars and therefore, many of the defaults parameters should be changed in order to understand how the software works.
+The software is optimized for running many stars and hence, many of the defaults parameters should be changed in order to understand how the software works.
 We will use the command line example to break everything down with detailed explanations, and then use the second example to show a condensed version.